-Residential pupils showing symptoms of COVID-19 (cardinal symptoms of new cough, fever and altered or absent sense of taste or smell) will require to be isolated and tested using a Polymerase Chain Reaction (PCR) test arranged via NHS Inform, not a Lateral Flow Device (LFD).
+Residential pupils showing symptoms of COVID-19 (cardinal symptoms of new cough, fever and altered or absent sense of taste or smell) will require to be isolated and tested using a Polymerase Chain Reaction (PCR) test arranged via NHS Inform.
+Please see NHS Inform for the most up to date advice on PCR testing and isolation, including the duration of isolation periods.

 If a child in a boarding school/residence hall shows symptoms, they should initially self-isolate in their residential setting/household.
 Most children will benefit from self-isolating in their boarding house so that their usual support can continue.
 Others will benefit more from self-isolating in their family home if travel can be arranged safely.